Farmington Regional Chamber holds 2022 awards banquet

-After several years of not holding the Celebration of Success Award Banquet due to the Covid-19 pandemic, the Farmington Regional Chamber brought the popular event back with a whole new approach that appeared to be a hit with the 250 members and guests in attendance at the Centene Center.
+Having refrained for years from holding the Celebration of Success Award Banquet due to the COVID-19 pandemic, the Farmington Regional Chamber brought the popular event back with a whole new approach that appeared to be a hit with the 250 members and guests in attendance at the Centene Center on Thursday.

-Following a relaxing social hour, the banquet began with an introduction by Chamber Board of Directors Chair Larry Joseph, who greeted those in attendance and recognized Pastor Rocky Good of New Heights Church in Farmington to give the dinner prayer.
+The banquet began with an introduction by Chamber Board of Directors Chair Larry Joseph, who greeted those in attendance and recognized Pastor Rocky Good of New Heights Church in Farmington, who gave the dinner prayer.

-The meal, provided by Bailey Jo’s BBQ in Ironton, was served to each diner at their designated table and seemingly enjoyed by the crowd who enjoyed the time in conversation with old and new friends alike.
+The meal was served by Bailey Jo’s BBQ in Ironton to each appreciative diner’s designated table as the sounds of conversation filled the room.

 After the meal, the crowd moved into the auditorium, where they were entertained by a localized version of Family Feud that pitted the Chip Peterson family against the faux Chamberland “family.”
 Mark Toti emceed the game in which both teams were playing for their favorite charity.
 By the end of the lively and sometimes hilarious competition, the Chamberlain “family” were crowned the victors and will be making a $300 donation to their charity, the Help the Hungry Bake Sale.